-The promotion of good welfare for zoo animals is a priority which BIAZA takes very seriously.
-Zoos and aquariums meet the needs of the animals in their care by understanding what constitutes good welfare, and by providing appropriate housing and husbandry.
+The promotion of good welfare for zoo animals is a priority BIAZA takes very seriously.
+Our members meet the needs of the animals in their care by understanding what constitutes good welfare, and by providing appropriate housing and husbandry.

-Research has demonstrated that an animals’ behaviour can indicate its underlying psychological state.
-As the situation can be complex, a professional with experience and knowledge of a particular type of animal is needed to assess what is and what is not normal behaviour.
-Other indices also reflect mental well being, for example in times of stress we know that a hormone called cortisol is secreted.
-Technological advances mean that we can now measure an animals’ cortisol level from its urine or faeces!
+Research has demonstrated that an animal’s behaviour can indicate its underlying psychological state, so professionals with experience and knowledge of a particular species may be able to identify welfare concerns through behaviour abnormalities.
+Other indices may also reflect mental well-being, for example in times of stress a hormone called cortisol is secreted, which can be measured in an animal’s urine or faeces.

 Zoos and aquariums aim to keep animals in social groups similar to those in the wild.

 This not only supports good welfare, but also allows natural breeding patterns which are essential in maintaining long-term viable populations of endangered animals in captivity.

 It is essential that animals have access to sufficient amounts of space to satisfy their needs, but studies show that complexity, variety, challenge, and options within enclosures can be just as important as physical space.

 Environmental enrichment aims to mentally and physically stimulate captive animals, primarily through changes made to the animals’ environment.
 Enrichment techniques can involve the use of scent, noise, novelty and objects which require manipulation.

 A common technique involves hiding food within an enclosure to stimulate the animal’s natural foraging behaviour; replicating how a wild animal would spend long periods actively searching for food.